 Everything you need to know about series 15 of Great British Menu

-Whilst we don’t have all of the details about the upcoming series of Great British Menu 2020 yet, we’ve put everything we do know so far together into a guide below so that you have an idea of what to expect roughly.
+To keep you in the loop, we have put everything we know so far about Great British Menu 2020 into a guide below so that you have an idea of what to expect roughly.
 Whenever we hear anything new we’ll update this page, so keep checking back for the latest info on series 15 of Great British Menu.

 When does Great British Menu series 15 start?